Add line events by coordinates

 7. If the parent LRS Network is a line network, specify the name of the line feature by doing one of the following:

-• Type a line name in the Line Name text box.
+• Provide a line name in the Line Name text box.

-• Click Choose line from map Choose line from map and click the line on the map.
+• Click Choose line from map Choose line from map, and select the line on the map.

 The line is highlighted in light blue.